-Whether you got into business to make money or two choose your own hours, the ongoing sustainability of your business is dependent on the ongoing balance of incoming and outgoing cash.
+Whether you got into business to make money or to choose your own hours, the ongoing sustainability of your business depends on the ongoing balance of incoming and outgoing cash.

 Influenced by a huge variety of factors, cash flow is a critical measure for business owners as a clear indicator of business health.
 When cash is readily available and flow is consistent, things are good.
 If outgoings suddenly spike or incomings dry up, then you’ll be facing a squeeze.

-Having a strong grasp on cash flow will allow you to better position your business in tough times by knowing when to cut costs, address pricing issues and even take on additional capital when feasible to do so.
+Get a strong grasp on cash flow to allow you to better position your business in tough times.
+Understand when to cut costs, address pricing issues and even take on additional capital when feasible to do so.
 This is even more important for seasonal businesses, who can expect to see large swings in cash flow in a cyclical fashion.

-It’s important, particularly for growing businesses, to forecast their profitability and future cash flow position at the same time – click here for access to my cash flow calculator, which can be used for just this purpose should you not already have online accounting software that can handle this for you.
+It’s important, particularly for growing businesses, to forecast profitability and future cash flow position at the same time.
+This cash flow calculator can be used if you don’t already have online accounting software that can handle this for you.

 The sooner the invoice goes out, the sooner you can be paid.
-Review your payment terms, ensure that you can identify in a timely manner when clients are overdue, and have processes in place to follow up with customers promptly.
+Review your payment terms, make sure you can promptly identify overdue payments, and have processes in place to follow up with customers straight away.

 Other suggestions to consider are to invoice progress payments, make certain you have electronic payment options such as BPAY, and offer early payment discounts.
 If you’re a retailer, you’ll want to make sure your POS systems and processes are as smooth as possible.